bgerhards/sweet-data/README.md

 #### json(json: string | object)

-Returns a promise which is resolved asynchronously when the json input is parsed and beautified.
+Returns a promise which is resolved asynchronously when the json input (string or object) is parsed and beautified.
 The promise resolves a string accessed via `.then()`.
 Errors can be caught/handled via `.catch()`.

 **ES6**